radical-cybertools/radical.owms/docs/source/tutorial/part2.rst

                           config   = sys.argv[2:])

-You can run this example with:
+After checking the configuration files, you can run this example with:

 .. code-block:: bash